-FIGURE 3: Crimes and Income, controlling for Region
+FIGURE 5: Crimes and Income, controlling for Region

-Note that we also tried fitting the above model with interaction and without region altogether, but a partial F test tells us that this model does not explain the data any better than the reduced one above (see Appendix pages 13-16 for details).
+Note that we also tried fitting the above model with interaction, but a partial F test tells us that this model does not explain the data any better than the reduced one above (see appendix pages 13-15 for details).
 From this output, it appears that there is a positive relationship between crimes and income.
 Specifically, when controlling for region, we estimate an unit increase in crime corresponds with an average increase of 8.9e-3 units of per capita income.
-We also expect this relationship to be the same in different regions, as the interactions are not present in the model.
-However, when controlling for crime rate we expect to see different income levels in different regions.
-Specifically, we expect that for the same crime rate, NE regions will have a 2286 unit higher income per capita on average.

-We can also try this analysis with crimes per capita instead of total crime (see appendix pages 13-16 for output).
+We also expect this relationship to be different based on region, as the NE term is significant.
+In context, we expect a unit increase in crime in a NE county to correspond to an increase of $8.9e-3+2.3e+3 \sim = 2.3e+3$ in units of per capita income.
+So, NE counties have a much steeper positive relationship on average between crime and income as opposed to NC (the base class).
+We can also try this analysis with crimes per capita instead of total crime (see appendix pages 13-15 for output).
 Upon doing so, we see no significant relationship between crime and income, and the interactions are still not meaningful.
 Because this provides us with no explicit benefit, we do not transform crimes in our model.
-In summary, to answer this research question, our analysis indicates that when we ignore all other variables there is indeed a relationship between crimes and income, and different regions have different base values for income although this does not affect the relationship with crime.

-For the third research question: Our next step to answer the research questions is to build a model to predict income per capita.
+Our next step to answer the research questions is to build a model to predict income per capita.
 First, we remove population, total income, state, and county from the model.
-This is because population and total income are both directly related to the response and population is likely systematically related with variables like pop.18 34 (total population with age between 18 and 34) which is uninformative for our interpretations, and state is not helpful in modeling (we tried some experiments including it but found it to not improve the fit).
-We then log transform the crimes, doctors, hospital beds, and land area predictors because their distributions were initially too skewed to be meaningful.
-After these dataset mutations, we first fit a full linear regression model with all terms, including interactions.
-The model explained about 85% of the variation in the response, but had issues in that many of the predictors were correlated with each other and unimportant to the model (see Appendix page 18) and thus impeded the model's fit.
-So, we proceed with variable selection (see Appendix pages 19-26 for details and rationale on our approach).
-We experimented with a couple variable selection algorithms without the categorical data, then added the categorical data and interactions back into the reduced model.
+This is because population and total income are both directly related to the response and population is likely collinear with variables like pop.18\34 (total population with age between 18 and 34), and state is not helpful in modeling (we tried some experiments including it but found it to not improve the fit).
+After these dataset mutations, we first fit a full model with all terms, including interactions.
+The model explained about 84% of the variation in the response, but had issues with multicollinearity and several insignificant terms.
+So, we proceed with variable selection.
+Since variable selection algorithms often do not handle categorical data and interaction terms well, we will first select for the quantitative variables, then add region and interactions back in to improve the fit if necessary.
 We first tried stepwise regression with BIC, as it is a heuristic for all subsets.
-We can see from Appendix page 20 that the approximate best model in terms of BIC is a regression of income per capita against land area, population with ages from 18 to 34, doctors, % high school grads, % with bachelor's degrees, % below poverty, and % unemployed.
-When using all-subsets regression with a BIC search criterion, we arrive at an identical model.
-We could have also experimented with LASSO, but because penalized regression is less interpretable in context we chose to proceed with the models we found above.